-The Department's regulations governing the surface leasing of trust and restricted Indian lands specify that, subject to applicable Federal law, permanent improvements on leased land, leasehold or possessory interests, and activities under the lease are not subject to State and local taxation and may be subject to taxation by the Indian tribe with jurisdiction.
+The Department's regulations governing the surface leasing of trust and restricted Indian lands specify that, subject to applicable Federal law, permanent improvements on leased land, leasehold or possessory interests, and activities under the lease are not subject to state and local taxation and may be subject to taxation by the Indian tribe with jurisdiction.
 See 25 CFR 162.017.
-As explained further in the preamble to the final regulations, the Federal government has a strong interest in promoting economic development, self-determination, and tribal sovereignty.
-77 FR 72,440, 72447-48 (December 5, 2012).
-The principles supporting the Federal preemption of State law in the field of Indian leasing and the taxation of lease-related interests and activities applies with equal force to leases entered into under tribal leasing regulations approved by the Federal government pursuant to the HEARTH Act.
+As explained further in the preamble to the final regulations, the Federal Government has a strong interest in promoting economic development, self-determination, and tribal sovereignty.
+77 FR 72,440, 72,447-48 (December 5, 2012).
+The principles supporting the Federal preemption of state law in the field of Indian leasing and the taxation of leaserelated interests and activities applies with equal force to leases entered into under tribal leasing regulations approved by the Federal Government pursuant to the HEARTH Act.

-Section 5 of the Indian Reorganization Act, 25 U.S.C 465, preempts State and local taxation of permanent improvements on trust land.
-Confederated Tribes of the Chehalis Reservation v.
+Section 5 of the Indian Reorganization Act, 25 U.S.C.
+465, preempts state and local taxation of permanent improvements on trust land.
+See Confederated Tribes of the Chehalis Reservation v.
 Thurston County, 724 F.3d 1153, 1157 (9th Cir.
 2013) (citing Mescalero Apache Tribe v.
 Jones, 411 U.S. 145 (1973)).
-In addition, as explained in the preamble to the revised leasing regulations at 25 CFR part 162, Federal courts have applied a balancing test to determine whether State and local taxation of non-Indians on the reservation is preempted.
-White Mountain Apache Tribe v.
+Similarly, section 465 preempts state taxation of rent payments by a lessee for leased trust lands, because "tax on the payment of rent is indistinguishable from an impermissible tax on the land."
+See Seminole Tribe of Florida v.
+Stranburg, No. 14-14524, 13-17, n.8 (11th Cir.
+2015).
+In addition, as explained in the preamble to the revised leasing regulations at 25 CFR part 162, Federal courts have applied a balancing test to determine whether state and local taxation of non-Indians on the reservation is preempted.
+See White Mountain Apache Tribe v.
 Bracker, 448 U.S. 136, 143 (1980).
-The Bracker balancing test, which is conducted against a backdrop of "traditional notions of Indian self-government,' requires a particularized examination of the relevant State, Federal, and tribal interests.
-We hereby adopt the Bracker analysis from the preamble to the surface leasing regulations, 77 FR 72,447-48, as supplemented by the analysis below.
+The Bracker balancing test, which is conducted against a backdrop of "traditional notions of Indian selfgovernment," requires a particularized examination of the relevant Federal, state, and tribal interests.
+We hereby adopt the Bracker analysis from the preamble to the surface leasing regulations, 77 FR at 72,447-48, as supplemented by the analysis below.

-The strong Federal and tribal interests against State and local taxation of improvements, leaseholds, and activities on land leased under the Department's leasing regulations apply equally to improvements, leaseholds, and activities on land leased pursuant to tribal leasing regulations approved under the HEARTH Act.
-Congress's overarching intent was to "allow tribes to exercise greater control over their own land, support self-determination, and eliminate bureaucratic delays that stand in the way of homeownership and economic development in tribal communities."
+The strong Federal and tribal interests against state and local taxation of improvements, leaseholds, and activities on land leased under the Department's leasing regulations apply equally to improvements, leaseholds, and activities on land leased pursuant to tribal leasing regulations approved under the HEARTH Act.
+Congress's overarching intent was to "allow Tribes to exercise greater control over their own land, support self-determination, and eliminate bureaucratic delays that stand in the way of homeownership and economic development in Tribal communities."
 158 Cong.
 Rec.
 H. 2682 (May 15, 2012).
-The HEARTH Act was intended to afford tribes "flexibility to adapt lease terms to suit [their] business and cultural needs" and to "enable [tribes] to approve leases quickly and efficiently."
+The HEARTH Act was intended to afford tribes "flexibility to adapt lease terms to suit [their] business and cultural needs" and to "enable [Tribes] to approve leases quickly and efficiently."
 Id. at 5-6.